 A utility company is legally obligated to operate its facilities safely and to prevent fires.
 If you’ve lost your home in a utility fire, talk to an attorney experienced in utility fire cases.

-Danko Meredith Trial Lawyers has represented thousands of victims of utility fires, winning substantial recoveries for our clients.
-We’ve represented victims of the San Bruno natural gas explosion, the Butte wildfire, the North Bay Wildfires, the Camp Fire, and the Thomas Fire.
-Our attorneys understand exactly how to navigate the utility fire case and how to deal with insurance companies.
+Danko Meredith, Trial Lawyers have represented thousands of California wildfires victims, winning substantial recoveries for our clients.
+We’ve represented victims of the San Bruno natural gas explosion, the Butte wildfire, the North Bay Fires, the Camp Fire, and the Thomas Fire.
+Our fire lawyers understand exactly how to navigate the utility fire case and how to deal with insurance companies.

 California is, unfortunately, no stranger to utility-related fires.
 If you or a loved one has suffered injuries in a fire that you suspect may be the result of utility company negligence, contact us to speak to a California wildfire lawyer.
-Call (650) 453-3600 today to request a free personal injury claim consultation near you.
+Call (650) 453-3600 today to request a free consultation with a Northern California Fire Lawyer near you.